| life in general |

 1. i wanted control of my own content

-A few months ago, all of my Facebook content disappeared.
-My personal page…my Shop Stylaphile Vintage page…and my VINTAGE fashion magazine page.
-An automated email said I’d violated some kind of policy (I hadn’t) and that I could appeal (I did).
-Another automated email gave me instructions on how to get back in using my “WhatsApp” login.
+A few months ago, all of my Facebook content – on both my personal and business pages – disappeared.
+An automated email stated that I’d violated some kind of policy (I hadn’t) and that I could appeal (I did).
+Another automated email provided instructions on how to get my account back using my “WhatsApp” login.
 I don’t use WhatsApp.
 I’d never even had a WhatsApp account.
-Plus, I no longer had Facebook Messenger because I’d gotten so much spam that I just deleted the app.
+I no longer even had Facebook Messenger because I’d gotten so many hacker attempts that I just deleted the app.

-Eventually I was able to get back into my account, but by the time that happened, I was so over it that I considered Facebook the new MySpace.
-The shark was jumped.
+Eventually, I was able to get back into my account, but by the time that happened, I was over it.
+Facebook had jumped the shark.

 Something similar happened with Instagram.
 I’d been paying monthly for the “verified blue checkmark ” because it gave me instant access to real human beings in chat support, and that was important for my business.
 Instagram was linked to my vintage store catalog so I could “tag” items from the shop in my postings with a direct link to purchase.
 One day, all of my tags disappeared.
-I contacted support and the person eventually fixed it, but couldn’t tell me why it happened.
-She did tell me I would need to go back and re-tag every single post.
-It just wasn’t worth the time and effort anymore, so I canceled my monthly verified account subscription and stopped creating photos and reels on Instagram.
+I contacted support and the person finally fixed it, but she couldn’t tell me why it happened.
+She did tell me I would need to go back and re-tag every single post (there were hundreds).
+It just wasn’t worth the time and effort anymore, so I canceled my monthly verified account subscription and stopped posting regular content on Instagram.

-What both of these frustrating experiences taught me is that all of the content I’d spent so much time creating and posting on these platforms was owned by them, not me.
+What both of these frustrating experiences taught me is that all of the content I’d spent so much time creating for these platforms was owned by them, not me.
 All postings, photos, reels, comments, memories…all of it could disappear at any minute.
 And there wasn’t a damn thing I could do about it.

 2. The Algorithm IS CONSTANTLY CHANGING

-I’ve got two complaints about the algorithm.
+I have dual complaints about the algorithm.
 One, I was no longer seeing relevant content from my friends and family on social media.
-It was all “suggested” content and ads supposedly curated “for me” that were definitely not me.
+It was all “suggested” content and ads supposedly curated “for me” that were definitely “not me.”
 And two, nobody was seeing my content either.

-I realize that all social media platforms make money by keeping people engaged.
+I realize that all social media platforms make money by keeping people either engaged or enraged.
 But it seems the algorithms are changing on a daily (or even hourly) basis.
 What worked yesterday doesn’t work today, and probably won’t work tomorrow.
 Post often!
 Post less!
 Post photos!
 No, stories!
 Now it’s reels!
 Nope, now it’s carousels!
 Create a broadcast channel!

+It.
+Was.
+EXHAUSTING!
 Creating content for social media platforms was becoming my full time job instead of a marketing tool to drive traffic to my store.
-I was spending more time doing that than shopping for vintage pieces, uploading new inventory, or working on the magazine.

 The fact is, most platforms these days are filled with annoying ads, spam accounts, AI-generated content, and click-bait.
 They are so overly-saturated that it’s just too hard to get any traction.
 The only real way to beat the algorithm is to pay for advertising, which is probably why they keep changing it.